Cerine-IT/BIMO-Calculator/README.md

 - Result display

 ## Limitations
-Designed for 16-bit DOS environment
+Designed for 16-bit DOS environment.
-Input numbers are limited to 16-bit values (-32768 to 32767) The interface is text-based with simple color attributes
+Input numbers are limited to 16-bit values (-32768 to 32767).
+The interface is text-based with simple color attributes.